 The sooner the better, but certainly by age two.
-An early dental visit lets Dr. Kruse or Dr. Harness examine your child’s teeth and gums to make sure there are no early problems.
+An early dental visit lets Dr. Kruse examine your child’s teeth and gums to make sure there are no early problems.
 Your child’s first visit may just be to get them comfortable with the office, or for a quick examination.

 Good dental hygiene starts even before there are any visible teeth.
 Parents need to wipe the gums of infants with a damp soft washcloth after each meal and before bed.
 Once teeth emerge, parents should brush them with a soft toothbrush.
 To prevent tooth decay, no child should be put to bed with a bottle of anything other than water.
-A visit to Dr. Kruse or Dr. Harness is recommended before the second birthday.
+A visit to Dr. Kruse is recommended before the second birthday.
 Ask him if a fluoride supplement is necessary.

 As with adults, dental care for children focuses on preventing tooth decay and gum disease.
 Some children are especially prone to tooth decay because of diets that are heavy on sweets or poor dental hygiene.
 Since their teeth are still developing, they have some special needs as well:

 - Just like adults, children’s teeth need to be brushed with a fluoride toothpaste at least twice a day.
 Brushing before bedtime is especially important, but brushing in the morning and after eating is recommended whenever possible.
 We suggest that you help younger children with their brushing until they are capable of properly doing it themselves.